mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 such as "`-S/`_linux_terminal_", search for an **awesome-chatgpt-prompt** (English/Fatih KAv) or **awesome-chatgpt-prompt-zh** (Chinese/PlexPt).

-Set "`//`" or "`%%`" as the argument to refresh the local prompt cache.
+Set "`-S //`" or "`-S %%`" as the argument to refresh the local prompt cache.

 <!--
 When the argument to `option -S` starts with a backslash or a percent sign,